Central Coast (New South Wales): Bus

 Bus services in the region are operated by Busways which has depots at Kincumber and Charmhaven, Red Bus CDC NSW and Coastal Liner.
 All companies serve their own individual areas covering almost all areas of the region and rarely overlapping.

 Busways operates services using Lake Haven, Tuggerah, Erina Fair and Gosford as central points.
 In the south services cover as far south as Woy Woy, Umina, Ettalong and Pearl Beach/Patonga, and also stretch out to Kincumber, Erina, Avoca Beach and Terrigal in the east.
 Occasional services are conducted to Kariong, then to Mangrove Mountain in the west.
 Busways' northern services cover from Gosford and north to Tuggerah (through the Narara Valley and Ourimbah), then continue north to Wyong via Tuggerah, which in turn services the northern section of Lake Haven, Charmhaven, Gorokan, Toukley, Noraville, Budgewoi, Buff Point, San Remo, Blue Haven and Gwandalan.
 Further services also utilise routes which goes as far north as Swansea and Charlestown.

 Red Bus Services operate services mainly between Wyong and The Entrance as well as The Entrance and Gosford, although some services do reach Ourimbah and Wyong Hospital at Hamlyn Terrace.
 Its services also operate to West Gosford, Wyoming, Holgate, Matcham, Point Frederick and Springfield.
 Although most services operate to/from Wyong Hospital via Berkeley Vale and Westfield Tuggerah, one service (Route 29) operates from Bay Village to Wyong Hospital via The Entrance, Magenta Shores, Toukley, Gorokan and Lake Haven.
 Red Bus have around 25 buses that are suitable for wheelchairs.

 Coastal Liner operate limited route bus services around Westfield Tuggerah, Wyong, Hamlyn Terrace, Woongarrah, Warnervale, Dooralong and Jilliby.
 Routes 10 (Tuggerah-Wyee via Hue Hue Road and Wyong), 12 (Tuggerah-Jilliby via Dicksons and Mandalong Roads) and 13 (Tuggerah-Dooralong via Jilliby Road) all operate only on weekdays with limited services.
 Route 11 is the most popular service, linking Lake Haven with Warnervale via Hamlyn Terrace and Woongarah.
 This service on weekdays occasionally extends to Westfield Tuggerah and Wyong Station via Hue Hue Road.

 CDC NSW operate services between Cheero Point, Mooney Mooney with the bus line extending to Sydney areas such as Brooklyn and sometimes as far as Hornsby.
 The bus route is isolated from rest of the Central Coast bus network.

+Air

+There are no airports in the region with residents using Sydney Airport and Newcastle Airport for domestic and international travel.